Duck hunting in South Australia

 Duck hunting is an outdoor recreational activity practised under a permit system in the Australian state of South Australia.
-Licensed shooters hunt using shotguns and dogs, and are provided with permits issued by the Department of Environment and Water on payment of a fee and completion of a Waterfowl Identification Test.
-Permits are available to persons 14 years of age and older for an annual fee of $43.25 or $22.40 for children or concession holders.
+Hunters use shotguns and are provided with permits issued by the Department of Environment and Water.
 The activity is opposed by animal welfare groups who consider the practice to be unacceptably cruel.

 Origins

 Duck hunting using firearms has occurred in South Australia since the formal establishment of the colony in the early 19th century.
 Since that time, some aboriginal hunters adapted their traditional practice to make use of the newly available firearms.
-In 1918, Henry Galway, the Governor of South Australia said that he had hunted ducks every year since he arrived in South Australia.
-He also advocated for the implementation of a closed season including the month of January in order to prevent the killing of young ducks during the animals' breeding season.

 During the 19th and 20th centuries, duck hunting was frequently referred to as "sport" and its participants referred to as "sportsmen"- though the activity has its origins in the obtaining of meat for human consumption.
-In the colony's "early days" the magpie goose (Anseranas semipalmata) was prized for its meat and was hunted "to practical extinction".
+In the colony's "early days" the magpie goose (Anseranas semipalmata) was prized for its meat and was hunted to practical extinction.
 Several other species have been removed from lists of species permitted to be hunted as their populations have fallen, including Latham's snipe and several species of duck.
 Duck hunting is considered to be a particularly safe activity (from the hunter's perspective) due to the absence of large predatory animals in South Australia.
 The greatest risk a hunter faces is posed by fellow hunters and their firearms.